Khors (band)

 Khors is a Ukrainian black metal and pagan metal band formed in 2004 in Kharkiv by Khorus, the former bass guitarist of Astrofaes.
 Stylistically Khors blends a few of metal’s sub-genres together, and also is characterized as heathen dark metal.

-The band recorded seven full-length albums: The Flame of Eternity’s Decline (2005), Cold (2006), Mysticism (2008), Return To Abandoned (2010), Wisdom of Centuries (2012), Night Falls Onto the Front of Ours (2015) and Where the Word Acquires Eternity (2020).
+The band recorded eight full-length albums: The Flame of Eternity’s Decline (2005), Cold (2006), Mysticism (2008), Return To Abandoned (2010), Wisdom of Centuries (2012), Night Falls Onto the Front of Ours (2015), Where the Word Acquires Eternity (2020), and Letters to the Future Self (2024).
 The group keeps an active touring and performed with groups like Enslaved, Samael, Moonspell, Behemoth, Gorgoroth, Cynic, Obtest and many others.
 Khors has participated in a number of European festivals such as :Motocultor Festival, :Kilkim Žaibu, Ragnard Rock, OST, Dark Troll, Gothoom, Aurora Infernalis, Hell Fast Attack, Metal Head's Mission, Oskorei, and Carpathian Alliance.

 History

 The group was formed in 2004 with the former bass guitarist of Astrofaes, Khorus, who left the group to create his own project.
 In August 2004 the drummer Khaoth, a former member of Astrofaes and Tessaract, has become a part of the band.
 Then, at a later date, the guitarist and vocalist Helg, who was a member of Runes of Dianceht, joined the group.
 In fall 2004, the band recorded their debut album The Flame of Eternity’s Decline, released by Audio Alchemia Studio.
 Saturious, the keyboardist of black metal group Nokturnal Mortum, and Wortheaux, the guitarist of Finist, collaborated on the record.
 The mastering took place in Buddha Cat Studio in Moscow.
 It was released in April 2005 via Oriana Music.
 In autumn 2005, Nort, a former member of Nagual, joined Khors.
 Afterwards, Khors performed their first concerts.

 After a small tour in Ukraine, the recording of the second album had started in February 2006 in M-Art Studio and Audio Alchemia Studio.
 Saturious and Wortherax took part in recording again.
 Mixing and mastering was made by Buddha Cat Studio in Moscow as it was with the first record.
 The second album, Cold, was released by Oriana Music in December 2006.
 To promote the album, Khors toured Ukraine and Russia.